 Grated Orange Zest– I like to use a vegetable peeler to get the most zest off of the oranges, then I chop it finely.
 Whatever I dont use, I freeze or dehydrate for later use.
 I also recommend buying organic since the outside of conventional oranges are typically sprayed with preservative and ripening chemicals, not to mention pesticides.
 For More information on what’s on your food, visit What’s on My Food?.

-Fresh Cranberries– These are much harder to find organic but Azure Standard has them if you buy them in bulk.
+Fresh or Frozen Cranberries– These are much harder to find organic but Azure Standard has them if you buy them in bulk.

 Pecans fall low on the list of contamination because of the thick shell they grow in.